 Yes.
 At least according to the venomous comments left by several “anonymous” (shocking!) readers.

 Many were upset at the idea that a mother would so “selfishly ignore her children” by “catering to her spouse.”
 Others just couldn’t wrap their brains around why a woman would have kids if she wasn’t going to make them the center of her universe.

 YOU SHOULDN’T HAVE BABIES IF YOU’RE NOT GOING TO GIVE UP EVERYTHING ELSE IN LIFE!

-Let me help these people understand something: If our kids are our everything, they will grow up to be self-centered, entitled little a-holes.
+Let me help these people understand something: if our kids are our everything, they will grow up self-centered, entitled little a-holes.
 Don’t we have enough of those already?
 Asking our kids to wait a minute or telling them “no” is not going to hurt their budding self-esteem.
 Showing love and appreciation for their other parent will not damage their delicate psyches.

 Quite the contrary, in fact.
 By making our spouses and sometimes ourselves a priority, we teach our children how to respect others and themselves.
 Witnessing their parents tend to one another’s needs every once in a while just might instill some patience and compassion.
-I’m sorry, but I just don’t see how that is selfish.
+Maybe I’m missing something, but I don’t see how that is selfish.
 In fact, it sounds like pretty stellar parenting to me.

 I don’t believe someone whose keyboard courage trumps basic dignity deserves an explanation, but I wholeheartedly believe that the time we invest in date nights or dinner with friends makes us better parents.
 Anyone who disputes that just isn’t being honest.
 I was born Stephanie, not Wife or Mom, and while I wear those titles proudly, I refuse to lose myself to them.